EssMuiga/alx-system_engineering-devops/README.md

 #!/bin/bash
-This script prints the absolute pathname for current working directory
+Writing a script that prints the absolute pathname for the current working directory